jack-walton/jack-walton.github.io/index.md

 - Updated documentation to adhere to web content accessibility guidelines (WCAG)
 - Edited testing guidelines for new product features and validated workflows
 - Prioritized deadlines and projects using agile methodologies in Jira
-- Trained and served as a mentor to 3 new hires
+- Trained and served as a mentor to three new hires
 - Developed Darwin Information Typing Architecture (DITA) XML documentation in Oxygen
 - Created instructional video content using Camtasia and edited images using Snagit